 Similarly, and second, Meta offers no authority for the proposition that a given law may not be partially duplicative of any other law, or it risks lacking a substantial relationship to the established interest.
 And there is no evidence in the record that all the information required by the disclosure law is available by other means.
-While it is true that some voters may obtain some information about who purchases advertisements via a given candidate's disclosures or even Meta's Ad Library, there is no dispute that Meta and only Meta retains all the information required by the disclosure law is all the information required by the method of payment.
+While it is true that some voters may obtain some information about who purchases advertisements via a given candidate's disclosures or even Meta's Ad Library, there is no dispute that Meta and only Meta retains all the information required by the disclosure law including, e.g., the method of payment.